gallingerj/gallingerj.github.io/_pages/about.md

 ---
-permalink: "/about/"
+permalink: /about/
-type: pages
+title: "About"
 layout: single
 author_profile: true
+modified: 2017-02-06

 ---

-This is the about page.
+## This is the about page.